angular-ui/bootstrap/CONTRIBUTING.md

 ## You want to contribute some code?

+**NOTE: We are migrating all our components to use a prefix, in the meantime you will see both the new and the old directives separated by a comment.
+If you want to contribute with code, make all your changes on top of that comment.**

 We are always looking for the quality contributions and will be happy to accept your Pull Requests as long as those adhere to some basic rules:

 * Please make sure that your contribution fits well in the project's context: